esponges/blog/rtk-tokens-auth-wrapper.md

     },
   },
   extraReducers: (builder) => {
-    // ...
-  },
+    // here we have the api matchers — login and getAuthData },
 });
 ```

 ## Conclusion

 Redux Toolkit Query is a powerful library that can be used to simplify authentication management in Next.js applications.
 By using the wrapper layout strategy, you can easily implement a robust authentication system that is both secure and user-friendly.
 If you have some previous experience using Redux (React Query experience helps too!) in any form, you should be able to implement this approach without much trouble.